NCAA Emerging Sports for Women: Team handball

 Team handball was one of the first nine emerging sports.
 Between 1997 and 2006, the NCAA sanctioned the Southeast Team Handball Conference.

 The current championship for team handball is the College Nationals.
 Army has won 19 titles, making them the record champion.
 They won 13 titles during the emerging sport period.

 Three universities won the adult National Championships.
 These are Kansas State University at the first edition in 1975, Ohio State University in 1978, and the University of Minnesota in 1990.

 No university ever sponsored Team handball.

 Since 2007 until 2017, only the Army and UNC clubs existed.
 Then the Penn State University women's team was created with help from the Army team.
 They were able to win at their first appearance at the College Nationals 2018 title.

 Timeline of Emerging Sports

 Scholarship limits by sport

 All sports that the NCAA has classified as emerging sports, whether past or present, have been treated as "equivalency" sports for financial aid purposes.
-In equivalency sports, each team is restricted to offering athletically-related financial aid equivalent to a set number of full scholarships, with that number typically fixed at a level considerably smaller than the standard squad size.
+In equivalency sports, each team is restricted to offering athletically related financial aid equivalent to a set number of full scholarships, with that number typically fixed at a level considerably smaller than the standard squad size.
 The vast majority of athletic aid awards in such sports are partial scholarships.
-This contrasts with "head-count" sports, a concept that exists only in Division I, in which the NCAA limits the number of individuals that can receive athletic aid, but allows each to receive up to a full scholarship.
+This contrasts with "head-count" sports, a concept that exists only in Division I settlement, in which the NCAA limits the number of individuals that can receive athletic aid, but allows each to receive up to a full scholarship.
 Currently, four women's sports are head-count—basketball, gymnastics, tennis, and (indoor) volleyball.

+These scholarship limits are now largely restricted to Division II following the 2024 settlement of the House v.
+NCAA legal case.

+Roster limits by sport (Division I only)

+Following the House v.
+NCAA settlement, scholarship limits were replaced by roster limits in all Division I sports.
+These limits, which took effect in 2025–26, apply to members of conferences that were defendants in House (the "Power Four" conferences and the Pac-12 Conference, which had "power" status before its 2024 collapse), plus programs that opted into the House framework.

+Student-athletes who had been on NCAA teams before 2025–26 and had athletic eligibility remaining were granted a blanket exemption from roster limits.
+The NCAA created a database of such individuals, and anyone listed in that database can be on a roster without counting against roster limits.

+The table below is restricted to sports that were in the Emerging Sports program at the time the House settlement took effect, which was after women's wrestling was upgraded to full championship status.
+Going forward, it will include any sports that might be added to the program.